nextgis/docs_toolbox/source/webmap2qgis.rst

 Inputs:

-* Web GIS address – URL of the Web GIS, containing target Web Map.
-For example, https://demo.nextgis.com.
+* Web GIS address – URL of the Web GIS on NextGIS Web platfomr, containing the Web Map to be converted into QGIS project.
+For example, ``https://demo.nextgis.com``;
-* Web Map ID - numeric value, ID of the Web GIS resource (Web Map) to be converted into QGIS project.
+* Web Map ID - numbers at the end of the Web Map URL;
-* Login – Web GIS user login.
+* Login – NextGIS ID or username of a Web GIS user that has permissions to read the data;
-* Password – Web GIS user password.
+* Password – password for the user;
 * Extent - by default, the extent of the Web Map is used.
 You can enter a different extent in EPSG:4326.
 Format: bottom, left, top, right (South, West, North, East).
 Separate by comma.
 Example: ``54.5, 102.5, 59, 116``.

 Outputs: